occiware/occiware-ozwillo/README.md

 }
 ```

-### Extension connector:
+### Extension connector

-reuse the provided code.
+Reuse the provided code.

-### Extension designer:
+### Extension designer

-reuse the provided one, or use the generated one and add
+Reuse the provided one, or use the generated one and add:

-- a copy of the Docker Designer's container Container
+- A copy of the Docker Designer's container Container.
-- and a Drop Container that targets it, to allow drag'n'dropping Docker containers in the LinkedData Designer
+- A Drop Container that targets it, to allow drag'n'dropping Docker containers in the LinkedData Designer.

-### Docker configuration occiware-datacore-cluster.docker/occic:
+### Docker configuration occiware-datacore-cluster.docker.occic

-reuse the provided one, or define it using the Docker designer like this:
+Reuse the provided one, or define it using the Docker designer like this
-(only showing the local VirtualBox, but others ex. remote OW2 OpenStack can be created just the same way)
+(only showing the local VirtualBox, but others ex. remote OW2 OpenStack can be created just the same way):

 ```
 configuration
 use "http://occiware.org/occi/docker#/"